Skip to content

 ]

-Here is a slightly more advanced example showing a template that uses the if and each helpers supplies by Handlebars.
+Here is a more advanced example showing a template that uses the if and each helpers supplied by Handlebars.

 const template = `{{#if fruits.length}}